Account management

 Memo posts

-You can think of a memo post as a temporary transaction.
+Think of a memo post as a temporary transaction.
 It tells the system something about the account—usually that some money will be coming in or going out.

 A memo post is applied only to one side of a transaction, and may or may not affect the account available balance.
 A memo post might stay on an account for many days.
 When it expires it falls off and, if necessary, the information in it becomes a permanent transaction.